 Two-step verification adds security to online applications!

-Starting Aug.
-11, Employment Security added a two-step verification system to eServices, which will help protect your information.
+Employment Security has added a two-step verification system to its online accounts, which will help protect your information.
 Note: two-step verification is also referred to as multi-factor authentication or MFA.

 Why change?
 The new two-step verification system strengthens security and offers more protection of your secure, personal information.

 Helpful tip: If you are receiving your verification code by email, open a page separate from the ESD account log-in screen to access your emails.

 Two-step verification, also known as multi-factor authentication (MFA), is designed to make your content more secure.
 Every time you log into eServices, you will sign in with two pieces of information: your password and a verification code sent to your email address or phone.

 With two-step verification, you need to know your password and have access to your email or phone in order to sign in to eServices.
 This authentication method helps ensure that only you have access to your account, even if someone knows your password.